shin-hyuk/yoda/YODA_ARCHITECTURE.md

 ## MCP Servers for Tools

 YODA's architecture is modular by design: YODA itself acts as the orchestrator ("the brain"), while all business logic and integrations are provided by independently developed MCP servers ("the hands").
 MCP servers expose tools without needing to know anything about the orchestrator's internals, enabling infinite scalability and rapid, parallel development.
-Tool discovery is automatic—adding a new tool is as simple as registering a new MCP server endpoint, with no need for redeployment or deep integration work.

 ### Tool Registration